What would Jesus do?2020 Apr 14

 We are not told what jokes Jesus liked or about his favorite foods because these aren’t the important things to know about him.
 We are however told about the things Jesus would live and die for.
 And these things only come from a personal value system.

 Why does it matter to know these things?
-They are important because Jesus is the best communication from God to us (Heb 1:1-3); Jesus greatly pleases God (Matt 3:17); and we are to be like Jesus (1 John 3:1-3,16).
+They are important because Jesus is the best communication from God to us (Hebrews 1:1-3); Jesus greatly pleases God (Matthew 3:17); and we are to be like Jesus (1 John 3:1-3,16).
 Referring back to the first of the commandments: we are to love God.
 Jesus fulfilled this one too.

 Jesus loved God deeply, but what was his example to us for how to love God?

-- Jesus prayed.
-(But he did it quietly, not for show.
+- But he did it quietly, not for show.
 He usually prayed just before a difficult task of serving and loving other people.
 The pattern seemed to be that of talking with God for encouragement for the task.
-But interestingly, we are not taught that God was pleased with Jesus because he prayed.)
+But interestingly, we are not taught that God was pleased with Jesus because he prayed.

 - Jesus loved other people by doing things for them, helping them, teaching them how to be like him and spending time with them.
 There is so very much of this in the stories of Jesus that it must be deeply connected to why God was pleased with Jesus.